 Baixais home the Porto’s famous attractions, a wide range of hotels, traditional grocery stores, hipster cafes, restaurants, and nightlife venues.
 There are Fado houses (traditional Portuguese music) like the Casa da Mariquinhas, and several typical taverns with traditional drinks and snacks.

-Cathedrals, churches, palaces, historic railway stations and even a museum housed inside of a historic building are just some of the attractions waiting to be discovered by any history or culture aficionados visiting the city.
+Cathedrals, churches, palaces, historic railway stations, Lello bookstore, and even a museum housed inside of a historic building are just some of the attractions waiting to be discovered by any history or culture aficionados visiting the city.